A fashion industry insider reports.

 Charles Frederick Worth was one of the world’s first noted fashion designers (See his Court Dress, above).
 In 1845, a fashion designer was an artist, highly regarded and sought after by the society of the royal court to advise on their wardrobe choices.
 Worth’s main concern, as a designer, was to design and handmake one of a kind haute couture that would distinguish each of his customers.
 Associated with class, distinction, style, and influence, people like Worth have been labeled taste-makers for well over a century.
 Relics aside, today, the role of a fashion designer is far more complicated, competitive, and multifaceted than ever before.

-Stella McCartney, have been known to express a desire to run away from the industry after a season.
+Well known designers, such as Stella McCartney, have been known to express a desire to run away from the industry after a season.
 When she received harsh criticism after her debut collection from the press in 2001, McCartney told NY Magazine, “People think I’m strong, but actually I wanted to crawl away.
 I thought, I’m going to live in the country with my horse and I’ll get a nine-to-five; I don’t need this.”

 However, with hundreds of new designers emerging to show at fashion weeks around the world each season, even negative press is better than the alternative of no press.
 Minor complaints aside, in the past few years, incidents suggest that there are more serious issues afoot plaguing designers than insults from the press.
-From John Galliano’s
+From John Galliano’s drunken Nazi rantings, to Marc Jacob’s repeated drug problems, and the most tragic being Alexander McQueen’s suicide last year, designers seem to be experiencing something beyond the usual industry stress.
+With all of these melt downs, one has to ask: Might these outbreaks just be symptoms of a larger system failure?

 To understand the current circumstances, one must first understand the role of a designer.
 Today, the designer actually functions as a Creative Director, overseeing many different pieces of the company’s product design, execution, brand imaging and positioning, and much of the marketing and press.
 Another key part of the role is being accountable to the Financial Officer, also known as the “Money” of the business.
 Which means a designer really has to understand every step, cost and stage of their business to be able to make well informed decisions on how to steer the business.
 Below is a diagram to illustrate everything that must be managed and considered in order to produce and sell fashion on a mass market level.
 The arrows describe the tiers of power throughout the system.